Skip to Content

 Want more tried and tested recommendations from the RW editors?
 Sign up to our weekly newsletter Kit Bag.
 Click here to subscribe.

-Whether you’re training for your first 5k or a multi-stage ultramarathon, a Garmin watch is one of the best pieces of tech you can use to track your runs, gain feedback on key metrics, and even monitor areas of your health, including stress and sleep.
+Whether you’re training for your first 5k or a 100km ultramarathon, a Garmin watch is one of the best pieces of tech you can use to track your runs, gain feedback on key metrics, and even monitor areas of your health, including stress and sleep.

 The best Garmin watches at a glance